Konnie Huq introduces her children's book

 I want to give something back for everything the Evelina has done to look after me.
 I want to be a paediatrician so I can look after children and young adults, I want to support them through difficult times especially with the things I have been through.
 I don’t want any child to give up on their dreams.”

 Konnie also met 11-year-old Munkh Batsaikhan.
-Munkh, who has written a blog about his care, was born with a rare condition called Diamond Blackfan Anaemia and like Isabelle, would also like to work in medicine when he is older.
+Munkh was born with a rare condition called Diamond Blackfan Anaemia and like Isabelle, would also like to work in medicine when he is older.
+Munkh has written a blog about his care at Evelina London.

 Munkh said: “It’s because of Evelina London that I dream of being a doctor.
 I adore the hospital and most likely would love to work here.
 Evelina London is always a nice place to be.”